CNURobotics/flex_bt_turtlebot2_demo/README.md

   > NOTE: The simulation automatically starts RViz alongside the ROS 2 Cartographer command; verify topic settings as needed if using that version.

+  > Note: The RViz configuration for the map topic uses `Transient Local` for durability.
+  > If the map server is using `Volatile`, then you will need to change to `Volatile` in order to visualize the global map.

 ### FlexBE Operation